mentalmodelsdaily/mentalmodelsdaily.github.io/_posts/2020-04-12-seekingWisdom.md

 * __*The whole system*__ - Failing to consider the whole system in which actions and reactions take place, the important factors that make up the system, their relationships and effects of changes on system outcome.

     - Try to optimize the whole and not a system's individual parts.
+Think through what other variables may change when we alter a factor in a system.

 * __*Reactions of others*__ - Failing to consider the likely reactions of others - what is best to do may depend on what others do.